xkrogen/trino/testing/trino-server-dev/etc/plugin/README.md

-### External Plugins Directory
+### External plugins

-External plugins can be added to this directory to test with `DevelopmentServer`.
-Each plugin should be added as its own subdirectory.
+You can add external plugins in a directory and test with `DevelopmentServer` class.
+Each plugin must be added as its own subdirectory and contain all necessary dependencies.